geofs-pilot/GeoFS-All-in-one-addon-externals/README.md

+Changes made to original scripts: (note: the version of a script being used here is indicated.
+New versions from later dates will be modified and updated.) <br/>

 Failures and fuel: <br/>
 -failures: delete original fuel leak, change it to set a global variable to true to trigger fuel leak logic in fuel addon <br/>
 -fuel leak logic in fuel addon - additive, including engine burn rate and stuff<br/>